xsscx/srd/README.md

-# For Security Research Device Holders Only
+# For Apple Security Research Device Holders Only

 # Cryptex Example